 22. Easy Cheesy Broccoli and Brown Rice Bake

-This Easy Cheesy Broccoli and Brown Rice Bake is simple as can be, especially if you cook the brown rice in advance.
+This Easy Cheesy Broccoli and Brown Rice Bake by Kelly Williams is simple as can be, especially if you cook the brown rice in advance.
 All you have to do is mix brown rice and broccoli in a casserole dish and stir it up with a basic cheesy sauce.
 Easy peasy.

 23. Vegan Horchata!

 Yes, you can drink rice!
-This Vegan Horchata is made with rice.
+Dora Daily‘s Vegan Horchata is made with rice.
 It’s icy, creamy, and with a kick of cinnamon, this recipe is simple, delicious and sure to cool you down while tantalizing your taste buds.

 24. Cream of Wild Rice Soup